Facebook Pixel - PageView Event

 Do You Qualify for the Commodity Supplemental Food Program (CSFP)?

 At the Los Angeles Regional Food Bank, we understand the importance of helping everyone in our community access nutritious food.
-In our ongoing efforts to combat food insecurity and support vulnerable populations, we are excited to share an incredible program that can make a significant impact on the health and well-being of our seniors: the Commodity Supplemental Food Program (CSFP).
+In our ongoing efforts to combat food insecurity and support vulnerable populations, we are excited to share an incredible program that can significantly impact the health and well-being of our seniors: the Commodity Supplemental Food Program (CSFP).

 An older woman wearing pink sits next to a window and looks at the camera with a plant in the foregroundCSFP: Improving Health and Strengthening Communities

 The Commodity Supplemental Food Program focuses on enhancing the health and nutritional status of individuals aged 60 and above.
-By providing a monthly package of approximately 30 pounds of nutritious, shelf-stable staples, CSFP aims to supplement the diets of participants with essential food items such as milk, meat, beans, grains, and canned fruits and vegetables.
-But CSFP is more than just food – it’s a program that positively impacts the lives of our seniors and strengthens our community as a whole.
+By providing a monthly package of approximately 30 pounds of nutritious, shelf-stable staples, CSFP aims to supplement participants’ diets with essential food items such as milk, meat, beans, grains, and canned fruits and vegetables.
+But CSFP is more than just food—it’s a program that positively impacts the lives of our seniors and strengthens our community as a whole.

 Health Benefits and Cost Savings